ObolNetwork/charon-distributed-validator-node/README.md

 - We use the "Multiple Compose File" feature which provides a very powerful way to override any configuration in `docker-compose.yml` without needing to modify git-checked-in files since that results in conflicts when upgrading this repo.
 See https://docs.docker.com/compose/extends/#multiple-compose-files for more details.
-- To use it, just copy this file to `docker-compose.override.yml` and customise it to your liking.
+- To use it, just copy the sample file to `docker-compose.override.yml` and customise it to your liking.
 Please create this file ONLY when you want to tweak something.
 This is because the default override file is empty and docker errors if you provide an empty compose file.
 ```
 cp docker-compose.override.yml.sample docker-compose.override.yml

+# Tweak docker-compose.override.yml and run docker-compose
 docker-compose up
 ```

 - You can also run all these compose files together.
 This is desirable when you want to use both the features.
 For example, you may want to have some debugging containers AND also want to override some defaults.
 To achieve this, you can run:
 ```
-docker-compose -f docker-compose.yml -f docker-compose.override.yml -f compose-debug.yml
+docker-compose -f docker-compose.yml -f docker-compose.override.yml -f compose-debug.yml up
 ```